 - The COVID-19 era has been challenging for strategies built around corporate fundamentals.
 This made the Q1 2020 earnings season particularly interesting, given the combination of lofty valuations and elevated expectations.

-- Growth has consistently outperformed value since 2016, but the unprecedented pace of vaccine development has been characterized by a rotation towards value and away from growth.
+- Growth has consistently outperformed value since 2016, but the unprecedented pace of vaccine development has been characterised by a rotation towards value and away from growth.

 Source: Refinitiv Datastream, Janus Henderson Investors, 31 December 2016 to 11 June 2021.
 Indices rebased to 100 at 31 December 2016.
 Past performance is not a guide to future performance.